-The focus areas under inspection in this quarter were the follow up of the March 2018 and June 2018 quarter recommendations.
-The Inspectorate's September 2018 quarter recommendations were undergoing consultation at the time of the inspection and were not subject to verification and therefore were not included in this report.
-Further, as part of organisational changes during 2018, five recommendations made prior to machinery-of-government changes were verified and closed in consultation with Youth Justice Services.
+The focus areas under inspection in this quarter were a follow up of the March and June quarter recommendations.
+The Inspectorate's September 2018 quarter recommendations were undergoing consultation at the time of the inspection and were not subject to verification and, therefore, were not included in this report.
+Further, as part of organisational changes during 2018, seven recommendations made prior to machinery-of-government changes were verified and closed in consultation with Youth Justice Services.

-Other issues raised and discussed with relevant centre managers and the acting Senior Executive Director, Youth Justice Services during and immediately following the site visits were the focus of the December Inspectorate report.
+Other issues raised and discussed with relevant centre managers and the Senior Executive Director, Youth Justice Services during and immediately following the site visits were the focus of the December Inspectorate report.

-Youth Justice Services continues to work actively on the implementation of the recommendations arising from the Independent Review of Youth Detention Centres in Queensland.
+Youth Justice Services continues actively working on the implementation of the recommendations arising from the Independent Review of Youth Detention Centres in Queensland.
 These reforms support and complement the practice improvements recommended by the Youth Detention Inspectorate.